-The League of California Cities is soliciting session proposals for the 2020 City Managers Conference that will be held at The Meritage in Napa, February 5 - 7.
+The League of California Cities is soliciting session proposals for the 2022 City Managers Conference that will be held in Monterey, February 2 - 4.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Only proposals submitted online through the proposal form will be considered.
 As there is a limit to the amount of words allowed within the title and description of each proposal, it may be helpful to draft the proposal in a word-processing program first, then paste the final version into the online form.

 This educational event is for city managers, assistant city managers, and other public agency managers who want to keep up-to-date on a wide range of issues of current concern.

 Securing a spot on the program is highly competitive, with approximately twenty-five percent of proposals being accepted.
 You can increase your chances by preparing a thorough, thoughtful and complete proposal that tells how your session would help city leaders and those who work within city governments to improve their careers and communities.
 When preparing your proposal consider the following elements:

 Take a few minutes to review these tips for successful proposals

 Over ninety-five percent of each year's conference programming comes directly from the open call for proposals.
 Sessions may be scheduled as a general session or concurrent session at Cal Cities' discretion.
 Select one of the available formats listed below that best fits your topic and desired outcomes or propose an alternative session format.